drwetter/testssl.sh/Readme.md

 On github you will find in the master branch the development version of the software -- with new features and maybe some bugs.
 For the stable version and a more thorough description of the software please see [testssl.sh](https://testssl.sh/ "Go to the site with the stable version and more documentation").

-New features in the upcoming stable release 2.6 are:
+New features in the soon upcoming stable release 2.6 are:

 * display matching key (HPKP)
 * LOGJAM 1: check DHE_EXPORT cipher
 * LOGJAM 2: displays DH(/ECDH) bits in wide mode on negotiated ciphers
 * "wide mode" option for checks like RC4, BEAST.
 PFS.
 Displays hexcode, kx, strength, DH bits, RFC name
+* binary directory provides out of the box better binaries (Linux 32+64 Bit, Darwin 64 bit, FreeBSD 64 bit)
+* OS X binaries (@jvehent, new builds: @jpluimers)
+* ARM binaries (@f-s))
 * TLS_FALLBACK_SCSV check -- Thx @JonnyHightower
 * (HTTP) proxy support! -- Thx @jnewbigin
 * Extended validation certificate detection
 * Run in default mode through all ciphers at the end of a default run
 * will test multiple IP adresses in one shot, --ip=<adress|"one"> restricts it accordingly
+* provide a --file option where testssl.sh commands are being read from -- for mass testing
 * can scan STARTTLS+XMPP by also supplying the XMPP domain (to-option in XML streams).
+* mass testing file option ``--file``, see https://twitter.com/drwetter/status/627619848344989696
+* TLS time and HTTP time stamps
+* TLS time displayed also for STARTTLS protocols
 * support of sockets for STARTTLS protocols (with exception of SSLv2 you need to supply EXPERIMENTAL=yes)
-* mass testing file option ``--file``, see https://twitter.com/drwetter/status/627619848344989696
-* TLS time for STARTTLS protocols
-* TLS 1.0-1.1 as socket per default in production
+* TLS 1.0-1.1 as socket checks per default in production
-* binary directory provides out of the box better binaries (Linux 32+64 Bit, Darwin 64 bit, FreeBSD 64 bit)
+* further detection of security relevant headers (reverse proxy, IPv4 addresses), proprietary banners (OWA, Liferay etc.)
 * LibreSSL fixes, still not recommended to use though (see https://testssl.sh/)
+* lots of fixes, code improvements

 Currently we're running 2.6rc1. means it's feature freeze and latest bugs are being squashed.